amadeann/awesome-vue/README.md

 - [Statusfy](https://github.com/bazzite/statusfy): Statusfy is a Status Page System, easy to use and completely Open Source.
 - [DynamoDb-GUI-Client](https://github.com/Arattian/DynamoDb-GUI-Client): Cross-platform GUI client for DynamoDb
 - [RosterWebApp](https://github.com/SnakeyHips/RosterWebApp) Open source rostering web application which allows the rostering of employees/teams to work sessions and other features.
+- [StackEdit](https://github.com/benweet/stackedit) Full-featured, open-source Markdown editor based on PageDown, the Markdown library used by Stack Overflow and the other Stack Exchange sites.

 ### Commercial Products